How The Blockchain is Changing How We View ArtSaturday, 20 April 2019 · 27 min read · ethereum

 - How easily can the work be forged?

-For people who hold a piece of art as investments, it makes sense to look for items that will go up in value over time.
-This means obtaining items that are rare and will continue to be rare in the long term.
+Based on the above criteria, art investors will seek artworks that will go up in value over time.
+Esssentially this means obtaining items that are rare and will continue to be rare in the long term.
+If there are no other copies of the work, scarcity is guaranteed.

-For the first time ever, limited editions of digital art are possible thanks to blockchain technology.
+For the first time ever, limited editions of digital art are possible with blockchain technology.
 Digital artists can create limited editions of their works, providing a new way to grow their market.
 Previously, the bane of digital art has been the fact that it’s easy to copy and pirate.

 - Elena Zavelev, CEO of New Art Academy